 Here’s an example of an analysis for the airline industry that was developed and framed for the International Air Transport Association (IATA) by Michael E. Porter himself:

-These are some possible limitations and pitfalls, as noted by Porter himself and other experts:
+These are some possible limitations and pitfalls, as noted by Michael E. Porter himself and other experts:

 - Not putting in enough effort to discover and understand the ‘why’ behind observations.

-- Lack of engagement with stakeholders during analysis can result in obstacles that could be prevented from the get-go.
+- Lack of engagement with stakeholders during the competitive analysis can result in obstacles that could be prevented from the get-go.

 - Not understanding the goal of Porter’s Five Forces Framework.
 The goal is to use insights to formulate a business strategy, not to declare whether the industry is attractive or not.